-The first three Measurement screens available on the MX Series are not menus in that no changes can be made anywhere.
+The first three Measurement screens available on the RS Series are not menus in that no changes can be made anywhere.
 Instead, these three screens provide load parameter readouts.
-The fourth measurement screen provides access to the advanced measurements and does offer several user accessible fields (Pi controller only).
+The fourth measurement screen provides access to the advanced measurements and does offer several user accessible fields.
 The measurement screens can be reached by successively pressing the MEAS key, which will toggle to all four available screens.